kobes21/kobes21.github.io/_research/2015-11-25-current-happenings.md

 </p>

 <blockquote>
 "When he clears his throat or coughs, my attention is immediately drawn to him by those sounds.
 It gives me new appreciation for how our ancestors used to communicate with their mouths: speech.
-The concept was always foreign to me when I read about it, but now I see how much simpler it would be"
+The concept was always foreign to me when I read about it, but now I see how much simpler it would be" <br>
 Richelle Mead, Soundless
 </blockquote>